Art Shaped the National Parks (TBD)

 Over time, the Yosemite Valley has developed into a Mecca for painters and landscape photographers worldwide.
 However, it is the lesser known and least visited Hetch Hetchy Valley, dammed in 1923, that also awards its visitors with fresh artistic opportunities.
 Roaring waterfalls, granite cliffs, lupine, wildlife and beautiful California Black Oaks are all present above the waterline, and along the valley’s still unspoiled edges, and provide ample opportunities for interpretive expression.
 Central to the focus of our discussions will be the influence artists had while forming the national parks along with the opportunity for today’s artists to promote stewardship with their own interpretations.

 The week’s events will commence with an introductory hike in Yosemite Valley led by the group’s leader, James McGrew.
-A week of discovery will follow with instructional photography tours guided by acclaimed photographers Robb Hirsch, Al Golub, and Gabriel Mange.
+A week of discovery will follow with instructional photography tours guided by acclaimed photographers Robb Hirsch, and Al Golub.
 James and renowned author and naturalist, David Lukas will guide nature excursions including birding tours that transect both regions.

 Free Evening Program by James McGrew 7 pm May 2 in Yosemite Valley (TBD): “The Influence of Art in Shaping America’s National Parks”